1000% Web Traffic Growth – Taking a Travel Brand Beyond SFO’s Terminals

 INTRODUCTION

 Imagine the moment you realize your neck pillow is still on the kitchen counter.
-You’re already through security and your 15-hour flight boards in forty minutes.
+You’re already through security and your 15-hour flight boards in 40 minutes.

 You scan the shops near your gate and find Pacific Outfitters Travel Gear.
-You grab a neck pillow, and a lightweight jacket, at prices you can’t believe in the airport where everything is overpriced.
+You grab a neck pillow and a lightweight jacket at prices you can’t believe, in an airport where everything is overpriced.

-Small business owner Ralph Glen built this thriving airport retail empire.
-With 30 years of airport retail expertise, his company RDG Concessions had operated Pacific Outfitters Travel Gear (POTG) for over 15 years across six SFO stores.
-Loyal customers returned often, drawn by quality products, affordable prices, and a no-questions-asked satisfaction guarantee.
+Small business owner Ralph Glenn’s company, RDG Concessions, had operated Pacific Outfitters Travel Gear (POTG) for over 15 years across six SFO stores.
+Loyal customers returned often, drawn by quality products, affordable prices and a no-questions-asked satisfaction guarantee.

-• Ensured narrative consistency across every channel and audience touchpoint
+Ensured narrative consistency across every channel and audience

 PROJECT SCOPE